EPFLiGHT/Conferences-Calendar/README.md

 # Conference Deadlines

-A clean, static website for tracking research conference deadlines and important dates.
-Built with React and designed for the academic community.
+A clean website for tracking research conference deadlines and important dates.
+Built with Next.js and designed for the academic community.

 A project by [LiGHT Lab](https://github.com/EPFLiGHT)